-Keep it simple
+Keep it simple with essential oils

-Deodorizing is the most obvious use for essential oils around your home, but it’s worth mentioning.
+Deodorizing is the most apparent use for essential oils around your home, but it’s worth mentioning.
 Many don’t realize just how many places you could freshen up.
 Add a few drops to baking soda and sprinkle onto carpets or inside shoes.
 Do the same for the baking soda box inside your refrigerator.
 With a few drops on a cotton ball, you can make your entire home smell great by running the cotton ball over door frames and windows.
 Adding a few drops to a pot of simmering oil will make your house smell refreshed.

-little helpers around the house
+Little helpers around the house

 Some essential oils, like peppermint and rosemary, help keep pests out of your house.
-Spraying or sprinkling a few drops of these scents near your doors and windows, and under your sinks and cabinets, will deter flies, spiders, mosquitos, and mice.
+Spraying or sprinkling a few drops of these scents near your doors and windows and under your sinks and cabinets will deter flies, spiders, mosquitos, and mice.
 If there are existing holes where rodents have entered your home before, stuff a few peppermint oil-soaked cotton balls into the space to keep them from coming back.
 And speaking of pests, a few drops of eucalyptus oil in your laundry can remove mites from your sheets and pillowcases.

-great cleaning agents
+Great cleaning agents

 Essential oils promote wellness

 Finally, essential oils can be used to create an environment that promotes wellness.
-Lavender oil is soothing for us and our pets, so spraying the diluted scent on bedding is great for restless nights.
+Lavender oil is soothing for us and our pets, so spraying the diluted scent on bedding is excellent for restless nights.
 Eucalyptus oil simmering on the stove can help guard against the flu, and tea tree oil makes an easy mold killer when diluted in warm water.

 Using organic essential oils around the home helps reduce the number of commercial cleaners you’ll need to purchase, and because they usually come in glass jars, they also help cut back on the plastic products in your home.